 I'm not the most religious man in the world but after yesterday's events, this next bit comes as no surprise.
 As we're riding, I express to Travis over the intercom my belief that "we've totally got this".
 Upon punctuation … Hail.

 My phone's waterproof cover isn't on (tha' hell was I thinking?).
 We accelerate past a semi-truck full of livestock.
 It produces a massively disjunct head wind.
 A chaotic barrage bludgeons us, throwing us lane-to-lane and obliterating all communication for a total of about 60 seconds when, as if at the touch of a button, it all disappears.
 In an instant, the rain, hail and wind ceases.
 It's absolutely beautiful out and the remainder of our ride is hazard free.

 As we arrive in Denver, we're greeted by our hosts, a bandmate from Travis's punk-rock past and his lovely wife.
 They help us get situated before suggesting a few locations for dinner.
 First, we park the bikes and grab our walkin' shoes.

 After some discussion, we settle on Gary Lee's Motor Club & Grub where the outdoor seating, complete with bonfire, amounts to some pretty tasty tacos.
 A mental resonation of days prior is beginning to surface so we bypass beer, making a bee line for whiskey.
 Failing to consider the equation of alcohol versus altitude, the evening finds it's conclusion in a photo that I don't remember being taken.

 Ready for more?
 Day Four: Denver to Dinosaur National Monument

 What's Your Favorite Sport Touring Motorcycle Route From Kearney To Denver?

 Twisty, scenic travel options connecting the two are few and far between.
 What roads do you recommend?
 Are there interesting stops along the way?
 Your input is invited.
-Post An Article!
+Leave a comment!